-- dockerfile: Inline dockerfile that should be appended to the one created by the bootstrapper. optional - labels: Labels that should be added to the dockerfile.
+- dockerfile: List of Dockerfile instructions that should be appended to the ones created by the bootstrapper. optional - labels: Labels that should be added to the dockerfile.
 The image name specified at the top of the manifest will be added as the label name.
 Check out the docker docs for more information about custom labels.
 Project atomic also has some useful recommendations for generic container labels. optional manifest vars

 '''

 name: bootstrap-vz:latest

 provider:

 name: docker

-dockerfile: >
+dockerfile:

-CMD /bin/bash
+- CMD /bin/bash

 labels:

 name: debian-{system.release}-{system.architecture}-{%y}{%m}{%d}

 description: Debian {system.release} {system.architecture}

 '''